JaksonCeschin/notification/README.md

 This library has the function of sending email using the phpmailer library.
 Doing this action in an uncomplicated way is essential for any system.

-To install the library, run the following command:
+To install the library, run the following command: for all users

 ```sh
 composer require gustavoweb/composer_test